 Not to mention these physiological dangers as well.

-When you drink, your inhibitions are lowered, and your judgement is impaired.
+When you drink, your inhibitions are lowered, and your judgment is impaired.
 You might end up doing things you’d usually never do.
 For example, you might partake in drugs you’ve never touched before or have unprotected sex with multiple strangers.

 All of the above can put your health in great danger.